youngjun827/our-story/README.md

-# Through the Eyes of a Survivor
+# The Courage Within

 > Understanding the epidemic of sexual assault on college campuses

 ## About the project

-The project "Through the Eyes of a Survivor" is a dedicated effort to understand the epidemic of sexual assault on college campuses.
+The project "The Courage Within" is a dedicated effort to understand the epidemic of sexual assault on college campuses.
 It is a solemn endeavor by Young Jun Joo, aimed at spreading awareness of this critical issue to contribute to a better world.

 This initiative is a heartfelt tribute to Faby, a victim of sexual assault, and is intended to serve as a beacon of awareness.
 The gravity of the subject matter underscores the importance of addressing this pervasive societal challenge.